Get,

 The deficiency of iron can cause anaemia and leave us feeling fatigued most of the time.
 It can also cause dizziness, lightheadedness, poor concentration, irritability, paleness of skin, shortness of breath, heart palpitations, brittle nails, damaged hair etc.

 Iron is a mineral found in our body.
-It is present in haemoglobin (Hb) in the red blood cells (RBCs) while in muscles it is present in myoglobin.
-Haemoglobin transports oxygen in our blood from the lungs to different parts of our body.
+It is present in hemoglobin (Hb) in the red blood cells (RBCs) while in muscles it is present in myoglobin.
+Hemoglobin transports oxygen in our blood from the lungs to different parts of our body.
 [1]

 Myoglobin helps to store oxygen which can be used up when required by our body.
 [2]